-Hannah received her master of public health with an emphasis in health behavior and health education from the University of Michigan in April 2018.
+Hannah received her Master of Public Health with an emphasis in health behavior and health education from the University of Michigan in April 2018.
 Her previous research and career experience has addressed vulnerable population health and wellness, health disparities, and chronic disease self-management and health across the lifespan.
-She joined the Wu research team in August 2020 to assist in delivering behavioral interventions for melanoma prevention in family and school settings.
+She joined the Wu Team in August 2020 to assist in delivering behavioral interventions for melanoma prevention in family and school settings.
 Hannah is passionate about health education and prevention, particularly as it pertains to creating lasting behavior change to promote lifelong health in all dimensions.

 Clinical Research Coordinator

 Sarah received her Bachelor of Science in Nutrition and Dietetics from UNC Greensboro in 2018 and then her Master of Public Health from UNC Chapel Hill in 2020, where her concentration was in nutrition.
 Her public health experience to this point has focused in community nutrition and food security, but she is passionate about anything and everything related to public health, especially rural health and health equity.
 She enjoys being on the implementation end of the research process where she can interact directly with the public and build relationships in the community.

 Sarah joined the Wu Team in November 2021 as a health navigator for the SCALE-UP Counts study.
 Sarah has recently taken on the role of clinical research coordinator for the SHINE study and is very excited to work with Utah high schools on skin cancer prevention.

 Sam graduated from Brigham Young University in 2021 with a bachelor's degree in psychology and has been with the Wu Team as the FLARE study coordinator since May 2022.
 He came to the team with a passion for and prior experience with working with children and young adults and plans to matriculate into a developmental psychology PhD program after his tenure with the Wu Team.